SichangHe/igem-2022-dku-backup/src/attributions.md

 Helped with background research and conduct wetlabs, wiki writing.

 ### Renwei Gao
-Fund manager of the team, in charge of labware purchasing, helped with human practice.
+Fund manager of the team, in charge of labware purchasing, helped with background research and human practice.